carrierfry/pixels-dndbeyond-userscript/README.md

 - [ ] Show the roll to the user (currently only the other players can see it)

 ## Known bugs
 - Currently, the script only works if you open the character sheet in DnD Beyond directly (for example by reloading the page).
-If you open the character sheet via the overlay, it won't work.
-(This is because DnD BEyond is a single site application and the script only runs once when the page is loaded.)
+If you open the character sheet by clicking on `view` in your campaign or character overwie, it won't work.
+(This is because DnD Beyond is a single site application and the script only runs once when the page is loaded.)

 ## How to use
 1. Install [Tampermonkey](https://www.tampermonkey.net/)